-- 1) combine Lots F, G and H into one (1) development lot- Lot I, - 2) amend Lot D to reflect the as-built conditions of the existing Goldener Hirsch Inn, and - 3) provide a bridge easement for the proposed bridge connecting the existing Inn with the proposed multi-unit residential building on Lot I.

-(See Exhibit A proposed plat).
+- 1) combine Lots F, G and H into one (1) development lot- Lot I, - 2) amend Lot D to reflect the as-built conditions of the existing Goldener Hirsch Inn and the skier access easement area will increase by 749 sf with same decrease in fee simple area, - 3) provide required utility and access easements, and - 4) provide an easement for the proposed bridge over Sterling Court connecting the existing Inn with the proposed multi-unit residential building on Lot I. (See Exhibit A proposed plat).